 Few carburetors were courted as much as the Race Demons in the late nineties and in the early part of this century.
 They had the appearance and heritage and, to some, bewildering technology.
 But above all else they had performance.
 Now an 850 annular is available and it represents a significant step forward, not least because Race Demons are unavailable.

 For high performance big-blocks and big small-blocks here is Demon Carburetion’s 850 annular carburetor.

 Prepared with 1.560in venturii and intended to operate with 425 to 540cu in engines with camshaft duration of 240-plus at 0.050in valve opening, this carburetor demonstrates its talents in street car use, bracket racing, and heads-up class racing.

 With mechanically operated secondary throttles and equipped with removable air bleeds and idle-feed restrictors, it possesses all the features of the former Race Demon with the exception of removable emulsion bleeds and boosters.

-The removable idle-feed restrictors are particularly helpful for perfecting the idle mixture on individual engine combinations—excelling with differing camshafts, cylinder heads, and intakes.
+The removable idle-feed restrictors are particularly helpful for perfecting the idle mixture on individual engine combinations—useful with differing camshafts, cylinder heads, and intakes.
 For example, if the throttle plates are adjusted to the correct position yet the idle mixture is too lean or too rich and cannot be remedied by ignition timing, simply replace the idle-feed restrictors.

 A carburetor for docile engines this is not.
 Instead it is a race-style carburetor with annular boost venturii, each with eight discharge orifices for increased signal strength and a reputation for impressive fuel distribution.
-The new Mighty Demon 850 annular is finished in a clear die chromate.
+The Mighty Demon 850 annular is finished in a clear die chromate.